adisware/juipp/README.md

-juipp - Juicy Presentation Pattern http://www.juipp.org
+JUIPP - Juicy Presentation Pattern http://www.juipp.org

 ======

-ASP.NET Web Forms Framework
+JUIPP is a design pattern implemented on top of ASP.NET WebForms enabling harmonious teamwork by favoring Convention over Configuration, enforcing Separation of Concerns and emphasizing modularization.